Should You Use the Same Accompanying Letter for Different Positions?

 - Company name and job title - make sure you've updated these details for every single job.
 Double-check these details, as mistakes can be costly!

-- Keywords - read the job posting and use keywords that appear frequently in your resume and cover letter to pass ATS filters.
+- Keywords - read the job posting and use keywords that appear frequently in your resume and introduction letter to pass ATS filters.

 - Achievements and experience - to come across as an ideal candidate, pick achievements relevant to the target company's requirements and goals.
 Say, if they're looking for a marketer to grow websites organically, focus on this type of experience.